gravitee-lab/GraviteeCiCdOrchestrator/documentation/tests/release-process/2-resume-release/README.md

 ```
 * As we can see in htis stdout of the `update-properties` goal of the maven `versions` plugin, the server from which the  dependencies are checked, is of id `artifactory-gravitee-non-dry-run`
   * the server of id `artifactory-gravitee-non-dry-run`, is a server configured in the `settings.xml`, and its URL is http://odbxikk7vo-artifactory.services.clever-cloud.com/nexus-and-non-dry-run-releases/
-  * the http://odbxikk7vo-artifactory.services.clever-cloud.com/nexus-and-non-dry-run-releases/ is an artifactory virtual server https://odbxikk7vo-artifactory.services.clever-cloud.com/webapp/#/artifacts/browse/tree/General/gravitee-releases
+  * the http://odbxikk7vo-artifactory.services.clever-cloud.com/nexus-and-non-dry-run-releases/ is an artifactory virtual server which references ser https://odbxikk7vo-artifactory.services.clever-cloud.com/webapp/#/artifacts/browse/tree/General/gravitee-releases
-* The Documentation of the maven plugin goal is at https://www.mojohaus.org/versions-maven-plugin/update-properties-mojo.html, and
+* The Documentation of the maven plugin goal is at https://www.mojohaus.org/versions-maven-plugin/update-properties-mojo.html

 # Issues stack